Healthy Brain Aging

 Quick Tip

-Learn something new.
+Regularly engage in intellectually challenging and social activities.
 Pursue activities that widen your social circle.
 Sign up for an introductory art class, volunteer at a local organization, or join a walking group.

 Moments of connection and togetherness have a big impact on our brain health and wellbeing.
 Research shows that people who are more socially connected live longer and have better physical, mental, and cognitive health outcomes.
 Social isolation, on the other hand, can lead to poorer health outcomes.
-The good news is that these are prevented.
+The good news is that these are preventable.

 • Social isolation is one of the 12 “modifiable risk factors” for dementia included in the Lancet Commission report published in 2020 and again in 2024.

 • A 2023 advisory report (Our Epidemic of Loneliness and Isolation) from the US Surgeon General compared social isolation to smoking cigarettes.
 It turns out that chronic isolation can increase the risk of premature death as much as smoking up to 15 cigarettes a day does.
-A 2018 meta-analysis found that hronic isolation and loneliness can also increase the risk of dementia in older adults by 50%.
+A 2018 meta-analysis found that chronic isolation and loneliness can also increase the risk of dementia in older adults by 50%.